FourierIndustries-LLP/Knowledge-Base/docs/SSTuinoII/tutorials/sec1/digital/page2.md

 }
 ```

-***Voilà*** I have managed to change all the numbers to variable names.
+***Voilà!*** I have managed to change all the numbers to variable names.
 For example, in the event I want to adjust the `delay()` function in the code, I just have to change the `1000` at the `int wait=1000;` into a different number!
 Isn't that way more straightforward?

 *How about you try it out?*